turingschool/curriculum/tutorials/javascript/jquery.markdown

 ## Writing Your JavaScript

-Once you have the library, it's time to write your JavaScript.
-Where you put your work varies based on pre-3.1 or after 3.1.
+Once you have the library, it is time to write your JavaScript.
+Where you put your work varies based on whether you are using Rails pre-3.1 or after 3.1.

 ### Before Rails 3.1

-In older Rails applications, your JavaScripts will be loaded from `public/javascripts`.
+In older Rails applications, your JavaScript files were loaded from `public/javascripts`.
 Your app will have an `application.js` file there which is included in the Rails defaults.

 As your JavaScript code grows, you'll likely want to break it into several files.